Constructing Confidence Intervals In Exercises 13–24, assume the ... | Channels for Pearson+

 Textbook Question

-Constructing Confidence Intervals In Exercises 13–24, assume the sample is from a normally distributed population and construct the indicated confidence intervals for (b) the population standard deviation σ.
+Constructing Confidence Intervals In Exercises 13–24, assume the sample is from a normally distributed population and construct the indicated confidence intervals for (a) the population variance σ^2.
 Interpret the results.

 [APPLET] Earnings The annual earnings (in thousands of dollars) of 21 randomly selected level 1 computer hardware engineers are listed.
 Use a 99% level of confidence.
 (Adapted from Salary.com)